mrqadeer/hugging-face-models-apps/CONTRIBUTE.md

-# Contributing to [Your Project Name]
+# Contributing to [Hugging Face Models Apps]

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to [Hugging Face Models Apps]!
 We welcome contributions from the community and are grateful for your efforts to help improve this project.

 ## Table of Contents